minjintiger/HomeLab/automation/README.md

 - exports detection results,
 - and automatically generates incident evidence and a response report.

-The goal is not to simulate a “perfect SOC”, but to demonstrate end-to-end detection automation, evidence handling, and reproducibility.
+The goal is to demonstrate end-to-end detection automation, evidence handling, and reproducibility.

 ---